raiguard/ModernGadgets/Skins/ModernGadgets/@Resources/Readme.txt

 ----------------------------------------
 LICENSE AND CREDITS

-This software is released to you under a Creative Commons BY-NC-SA 3.0 license.
+This software is released to you under a Creative Commons Attribution - Non - Commercial - Share Alike 3.0 license.
 Source code is available on GitHub under the MIT License.

 Designed and programmed by Caleb Heuer (raiguard).